sdiehl/wiwinwlh/tutorial.md

 ```

 A more subtle case of non-exhaustivity is the use of implicit pattern matching
-with a single "uni-pattern" in a lambda expression.
-For instance, the
+with a single *uni-pattern* in a lambda expression.
+In a manner similar to
+the ``unsafe`` function above, a uni-pattern cannot handle all types of valid
-function ``boom`` will fail when given a Nothing.
+input.
+For instance, the function ``boom`` will fail when given a Nothing,
+even though the type of the lambda expression's argument is a ``Maybe a``.

 ```haskell
 boom = \(Just a) -> something